This post may contain affiliate links. Read my disclosure policy.

 - Preheat the oven to 425°F. Line a large baking sheet with parchment paper.
 Mark the parchment paper with lines 4 inches long, spaced 2 inches apart.
 Turn the paper over so the ink doesn’t transfer to your pastry.

-- Use a piping bag with a 3⁄4” opening to pipe 4 inch long logs of dough.
+- Transfer the choux dough to a 16” piping bag with a 3⁄4” opening to pipe 4-inch long logs of dough.
 For best results, use a french open star tip.
 If you don’t have a french star, then use a plain 3⁄4” opening and gently drag lines down the sides and top of each log to create the same design.
 The line helps guide the pastry to puff without cracking.

-- Brush the tops gently with egg wash.
+- Brush the tops gently with 1 large lightly beaten egg as an egg wash.

 - Bake on the prepared baking sheet at 425°F for 10 minutes, then reduce the temperature to 350°F for 25 minutes.
 Bake until the tops are golden brown and the bottoms make a hollow sound when tapped.